OpenPrinting/cups-filters/README.txt

 -------------

-Font embedding is handled by libfontembed in the filter/fontembed subdirectory, which is under MIT license.
-All other files are licensed as stated in LICENSE.txt
+Font embedding is handled by libfontembed in the filter/fontembed subdirectory.

-Please report all bugs to https://bugs.linuxfoundation.org/
+Please report all bugs to https://bugs.linuxfoundation.org/, product "OpenPrinting", component "cups-filters".

 PDFTORASTER